Skip to content

 Early Detection In Fibrosis (EDIF): Evaluation of the implementation of a novel liver fibrosis screening pathway in homeless and hard to reach dependent alcohol users in Greater Manchester

-This project will evaluate the introduction of a new liver fibrosis screening pathway, based in the NHS Addictions Service in Greater Manchester, which is aimed at homeless and hard-to-reach dependent drinkers.
+This project evaluated the introduction of a new liver fibrosis screening pathway, based in the NHS Addictions Service in Greater Manchester, which is aimed at homeless and hard-to-reach dependent drinkers.

-The project will look at how successful the introduction of this pathway is based on the opinions of service users, their clinical outcomes and satisfaction.
-We will also look at what makes delivering the service easier or more difficult.
+The project looked at how successful the introduction of this pathway was based on the opinions of service users, their clinical outcomes and satisfaction.
+We also looked at what made delivering the service easier or more difficult.

 Alcohol-related illnesses are a huge concern for society and cost the NHS a lot of money.
 Evidence suggests alcohol-related deaths are increasing in Greater Manchester, and some groups of people are far more likely to experience harms related to alcohol.
 This includes people with physical or mental health problems, and people experiencing homelessness or insecure living.